 It is very flexible and is made from two foam Pads with a central swivel mechanism.
 They two Pads rotate on each other.

-Place the Handi Soft Turn the car seat with the handles where the person’s hips will go when seated.
+Place the Handi Soft Turn pad on the car seat with the webbing handles where the person’s hips will go when seated.
 The Pad will bend to the shape of the seat.
 The person can then turn themselves into the car to face the front.
 They may be able to help turning by leaning against the back of the seat, or use their arms to pull themselves around.

 Alternatively, the Carer may use the webbing handles to turn, without touching patients prone to pain if touched.

 After the journey is over they can then turn themselves again to get out of the car.

 An alternative to consider is the Car Seat Slide Pads.
 This is often better then the Handi Soft Turn Pad which uses a swivel mechanism in the middle.

 Item # 519S (Standard) 42cm / 16.5" diamter